Making Sense of Travel Insurance

 What are travel insurance, travel medical insurance, travel health insurance, visitors insurance, visitors health insurance, visitors medical insurance, and trip insurance?

-Visitors insurance is a type of medical insurance that is specifically designed for foreign visitors to the United States.
-Visitors health insurance and visitors medical insurance are just synonyms of visitors insurance.
+Visitors insurance is a type of short-term travel medical insurance plan that is specifically designed for foreign visitors to the United States.
+Visitors insurance plays a vital role for travelers coming to the U.S. because most domestic health insurance plans do not extend coverage internationally.
+This kind of insurance offers financial protection against unforeseen medical costs, including emergency medical services and hospital visits, during a stay in the U.S. Visitors health insurance and visitors medical insurance are just synonyms of visitors insurance.

 Q: